What are the hottest Greek islands

 By Mike Gerrard

-Here, then, is what to expect on some of the most popular islands at different times of year.
+Here’s a guide to the weather you can expect on some of the most popular Greek islands at different times of year.

 December, January, February

-Weather-wise, Corfu and the other Ionian islands see maximum daytime temperatures of about 13-14ºC and you will still get an average of four hours of sunshine each day.
+Corfu and the other Ionian islands (including Paxos and Kefalonia) see maximum daytime temperatures of 13-14ºC and you will still get an average of 4 hours sunshine each day.
 Despite being much further south, Crete has similar daytime temperatures, with slightly more hours of sunlight in the day.
 Figures for other popular island destinations such as Mykonos and Santorini are pretty much the same.

-Your best choice at this time of year is perhaps to choose a boutique hotel such as the Casa Delfino in a city like pretty Chania on Crete or in Corfu Town, where there are museums and other indoor attractions you can duck into if it rains.
+Your best choice at this time of year is perhaps to choose a boutique hotel such as the Casa Delfino in a town like Chania on Crete or in Corfu Town, where there are museums and other indoor attractions you can duck into if it rains.
 Another option is to stay in Athens, from where it’s easy to take day trips to four different islands: Hydra, Poros, Aegina and Spetses.
 There’s less rain in Athens than on the islands in these winter months too.
+Find more details about the hottest Greek islands in February.

-Early spring is when things start to look up and temperatures start to go up in the Greek islands.
+Early spring is when things start to look up and temperatures start to rise.
 On Corfu and in the other Ionian Islands the daytime maximums will be about 16ºC in March and 19ºC in April – very comfortable.
 The sea won’t yet have had time to warm up so look for a villa with a heated pool if you want to swim, or stay at a hotel with a heated pool.

 Santorini in the Cyclades has an almost identical climate to Crete in these months, as does Mykonos, so again look for villas or hotels with heated pools.

 These are the months when temperatures start to heat up nicely.
 Temperatures in Corfu jump to an average high of 23ºC in May and 28ºC in June, so those beach resorts start to look appealing.
-By May it’s averaging 11 hours of sunshine a day, though Corfu does see more rain that most Greek islands and by May there are still nine days a month when it rains.
+May is actually quite hot in Greece averaging 11 hours of sunshine a day, though Corfu does see more rain that most islands.

 The temperature on Crete will be similar to Corfu, and the hours of sunshine, the main difference being that on Crete you’ll only have the chance of rain on three days in May.
 The size of the island means there will be many places that get no rain at all.
 This is a good time of year to try walking holidays, as the spring flowers on Crete are amazing to see.